 Further developments in the 1960’s, brought about the Company’s facilities being relocated in Manchester, along with the development of new products, including Centre Lathes, Turret Milling & Grinding Machines, to complement its existing range of machine tools.

-In 1979, the Company was located at its purpose built facility in Bredbury, Stockport, became part of the CEI Group, within the Specialist Engineering Sector and subsequently transferring to Graseby Plc.
-At this time NC (Numerical Control) machines were introduced to the range which subsequently became CNC (Computer Numerical Control) in the 1980’s this gave Ajax a wide range of machines to increase its hold on the international market.
+In 1979, the Company was located at its purpose built facility in Bredbury, Stockport, became part of the CEI Group, within the Specialist Engineering Sector and subsequently transferred to Graseby Plc.
+At this time NC (Numerical Control) machines were introduced to the range which subsequently became CNC (Computer Numerical Control) in the 1980’s.
+This gave Ajax a wide range of machines to increase its hold on the international market.

 July 1st 1992, saw a new era in the history of the company, by returning to a Private Ownership, with the successful completion of a management buyout from the Graseby Group by Geoff Taylor who then carried on as Managing Director.

 October 2001, the company was taken over by the Viking group of companies who apart from having their own brand also owned Startrite Machinery, and relocated Ajax to Birmingham.